tangysaurus/campaign-contributions-analysis/README.md

 - plotly.express
 - dash

-To install these dependencies, you can run: pip install -r requirements.txt

 ### Usage
 1. **Open the notebook**:
    - Download or open the Jupyter notebook from this repository.